-- Have a plan for keeping water unfrozen.
 There are several products that keep waterers from freezing, so make sure you have what you need before the really cold weather gets here.
-During the summer, my flock uses the red watering cups plumbed to a 55 gallon drum.
-But when freezing weather arrives, I switch over to metal waterers on heated bases.
+During the summer, my flock uses the watering cups plumbed to a PVC line with threaded adapters connected to a 55-gallon rain barrel.
+But when freezing weather arrives, I switch over to waterers on heated bases.

-- Consider supplemental heat if you have elderly or non-cold hardy breeds in your flock.
 While I do not recommend the use of heat lamps in the coop for adults, I do use this heated mat in my coop to help some of my birds with large, floppy combs and wattles to warm themselves.
-I’m looking at you, Cream Legbars!
-You’re beautiful and lay pretty eggs, but those combs are not winter friendly!

 I hope you can find some helpful hints for your coop in my fall to-do list.
 You can also read about how I manage my coop in the winter in our blog on the Deep Litter Method.
 Let me know what winter prep plans you have for your coop by leaving me a comment below.